Melanoma

 Treatment for Melanomas that Have Spread

-- Immunotherapy: This is a drug treatment that helps the immune system to fight cancer.
-It is often needed after surgery for melanoma that has spread to other areas of the body such as the lymph nodes.
+• Immunotherapy: This is a drug treatment that helps the immune system fight cancer, with immune checkpoint inhibitors as a main example.
+Some options for melanoma patients work by activating immune cells and are often needed after surgery for disease that has spread to other areas.

-- Targeted therapy: This drug treatment concentrates on specific weaknesses that are present within cancer cells.
+• Targeted therapies: These drug treatments concentrate on specific weaknesses that are present within cancer cells.
 By targeting these weaknesses, cancer cells can die.

 Melanoma Treatment Recovery